 Brian S. Levy

 Brian S. Levy, Of Counsel to Katten & Temple, LLP, provides practical regulatory, transactional and dispute resolution guidance primarily to banks, mortgage lenders and vendors to mortgage bankers.
 Mr. Levy has unique experience with RESPA, TILA, and other mortgage origination, servicing and banking regulations, marketing and ventures, contract negotiation and loan sales, commercial and residential real estate and finance and regulatory compliance and enforcement actions.
-In addition to a Chicago office, Mr. Levy also maintains an office at 11512 N. Port Washington Road, Suite 101J, Mequon Wisconsin, 53092.
+Mr. Levy also represents summer camp owners and buyers in the purchase and sale of summer camps.

 Nancy A. Temple